Products produced from The Simpsons: Tomacco

 Tomacco was originally a fictional plant that was a hybrid between tomatoes and tobacco, from a 1999 episode of The Simpsons titled "E-I-E-I-(Annoyed Grunt)".
 The method used to create the tomacco in the episode is fictional.
 In the episode, the tomacco was accidentally created by Homer when he planted his fields with a mixture of tomato seeds and tobacco seeds, fertilized with plutonium.
 The result is a tomato that has a dried, brown tobacco center, and, although being described as tasting terrible by many characters, is also immediately and powerfully addictive.
 The creation is promptly labeled "tomacco" by Homer and sold in large quantities to unsuspecting passersby.
 A cigarette company, Laramie Tobacco Co., seeing the opportunity to legally sell their products to children, offers to buy the rights to market tomacco, but Homer demands one thousand times as much money as they wish to pay him, and the company withdraws.
 Eventually, all of the tomacco plants are eaten by farm animals – except for the one remaining plant, which later goes down in an explosive helicopter crash with the cigarette company's lawyers.

 The process of making tomacco was first revealed in a 1959 Scientific American article, which stated that nicotine could be found in the tomato plant after grafting.
 Due to the academic and industrial importance of this breakthrough process, this article was reprinted in a 1968 Scientific American compilation.

 A Simpsons fan, Rob Baur of Lake Oswego, Oregon, was inspired by the episode.
 Remembering the article in a textbook, Baur cultivated a tomacco in 2003 by grafting together tobacco and tomato plants.
 The plant produced fruit that looked like a normal tomato, but Baur suspected that it contained a lethal amount of nicotine and thus would be inedible.
 Testing later proved that the leaves of the plant contained some nicotine, though a sample from the fruit was unable to be examined by the same laboratory.
 Both plants are members of the same family, Solanaceae or nightshade.
 The tomacco plant bore tomaccoes until it died after 18 months, spending one winter indoors.
 Baur was featured on the "E-I-E-I-(Annoyed Grunt)" audio commentary in the Simpsons Season 11 DVD box set discussing the plant and resulting fame.

 The 2004 convention of the American Dialect Society named tomacco as the new word "least likely to succeed."
-Tomacco was a wordspy.com "Word of the Day".
+Tomacco was a Word Spy "Word of the Day".